This message is for Trempealeau County residents

 who are serving on jury duty from:

-The Jury Trial scheduled for April 28th is on schedule at this
+The Jury Trial scheduled for August 26th is on schedule at this time.

 Please check this site for future updates.